 The Hospital de los Desamparados came under the auspices of monks of the Order of San Juan de Dios in 1604.
-They are largely responsible for the character of the architectural structure you can see today.
+They were largely responsible for the character of the architectural structure you can see today.
 It’s primarily an 18th century complex.
-The cloister is connected to the Church of San Juan de Dios which they also added.
+The cloister, most of today’s museum, is connected to the Church of San Juan de Dios.
 The order though, along with all religious orders were expelled from the building in 1820.
 The hospital administration then passed to the Mexico City government.

 Maximilian of Habsburg decreed it a hospital especially for prostitutes.
 Though the hospital specialized in the treatment of venereal diseases, it remained an important women’s hospital under varying names for several years.
 In 1931 it was declared a historical monument.